Nursing Home Abuse Attorneys

 Nursing Home Abuse Statistics

-To date, there are over 2.6 million Americans living in nursing homes or other assisted living facilities.
+To date, there are over 1.3 million Americans living in nursing homes or other assisted living facilities.
 As this number rises, so does the number of nursing home abuse and neglect cases.
-Below are some statistics you should know about:

 - Approximately 44% of nursing home residents have suffered some form of physical or psychological abuse.